Gastroesophageal reflux disease

 Frequency in population

 Approximately 15% of adults have GERD at least once per week and 7% have GERD at least once daily.
-It is the commonest gastrointestinal disorder next to functional bowel disease.
+It is the most common gastrointestinal disorder next to functional bowel disease.

 These include heartburn, pain in the upper abdomen, chest or behind the breastbone, acid or bitter taste and swallowing difficulties.